shuozhixu/FYRE2024/README.md

 The second plot uses all data based on the remaining four potentials (i.e., from Cu31 to Cu34).
 In this plot, let the _x_ axis be the void size, the _y_ axis be the USFE, and the _z_ axis be the yield strength.
 There should be 128 data points in total.

 Train two ML models for each plot.
 Use the _x_ and _y_ axes data as the input and the _z_ axis as the output.
-Alternatively, we may create a parameter that combines the ISFE and USFE, e.g., their ratio (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or difference, and train an ML model where that single parameter and void size are used as the input while the strength as the output.
+Alternatively, we may create a parameter that combines the ISFE and USFE, e.g., their ratio (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or difference, and train an ML model where that single parameter and void size are used as the input while the yield strength as the output.
 Use the ML models to answer the following two questions:

-- Which one between ISFE and USFE is more important in controlling the strength?
+- Which one between ISFE and USFE is more important in controlling the yield strength?
-- Which single parameter, if any, can be used to best predict the strength?
+- Which single parameter, if any, can be used to best predict the yield strength?

 ## References